-Those of us with a sweet tooth are often spoiled for choice when we visit the bakery.
-There are so many cakes and pastries to choose from.
-Perennial favorites include muffins and croissants, and now you now longer have to pick one over the other.
-The solution lies in so-called cruffins!
-This invention is not just a combination of muffin and croissant in a word, but also in the preparation.
-The result will make the hearts of every baked goods lover beat just that little bit faster.
+Those of us with a sweet tooth are often spoiled for choice when we visit the bakery – there are just so many cakes and pastries to choose from.
+Perennial favorites include muffins and croissants, but now you no longer need to pick one over the other, because the solution lies in cruffins!
+This invention is not just a combination of muffin and croissant in a word, but also in the preparation, with a result that will make the hearts of every baked good lover beat just that little bit faster.

 For the dough: